6 Major Takeaways from PFOA/PFOS CERCLA Designation

 Tamzen MacBeth Tamzen MacBeth

-[CERCLA] has broad implications requiring investigation and remediation of sites, including re-opening closed sites.
+[A CERCLA designation] has broad implications requiring investigation and remediation of sites, including re-opening closed sites."

 PFAS map PFAS map